AI4ChemS/mofsim-bench/README.md

 5. **Make sure to install an ase version that contains the `MTKNPT` driver:**

 Our NpT tests rely on this driver, which is not currently available in a pypi release of `ase`.
-You can install it from the `ase` GitHub repository:
+You can install it from the `ase` git repository:

 ```bash
 pip install git+https://gitlab.com/ase/ase.git